 As some British supermarket shelves were emptied of basics such as lavatory paper, the British government said it had set up a team to tackle "interference and disinformation" around the spread of coronavirus.

 The government will hold a conference call with supermarkets on Monday to discuss their response to the virus.

 "We are in regular contact with the food industry to ensure it is well prepared to deal with a range of scenarios," the government said.

 Britain's finance minister is due to deliver his annual budget speech on Wednesday and investors awaiting any indication of additional stimulus from the Bank of England and the government.

 UK-based airlines easyJet and British Airways are expected to reduce their flights to northern Italy over the next three and a half weeks after Italian authorities ordered a virtual lockdown of the area.
-(Additional reporting by Elizabeth Piper, William James, Sarah Young and Michael Holden; Writing by Guy Faulconbridge; editing by Michael Holden/Keith Weir)
+(Writing by Guy Faulconbridge; editing by Michael Holden/Keith Weir)